-These problems have been compounded by three additional crises in Lebanon.
+These problems have been compounded by four additional crises in Lebanon.
 First, the 4 August 2020 Beirut port explosion which killed 217 people, injured 7,000, made 300,000 people homeless and cost the economy up to \$15 billion.
 Second, the earthquake in Turkey and Syria on 6 February 2023 and subsequent aftershocks which caused significant destruction to Palestinian camps in northern Syria and infrastructural damage to the twelve camps in Lebanon.
 Third, the COVID-19 pandemic and related health emergency lockdowns which severely impacted the education of Palestinian children and caused economic hardship for families who suffered from a loss of employment.
+And, fourth, the cholera outbreak in northern Lebanon in October 2022, mostly likely caused by contaminated food and water which continues to threaten an already 'fragile and limited health system'.
 An additional ongoing crisis is the existential financial threat to UNRWA services and the 29,000 mostly Palestinian refugees who work for the Agency.
-As donor funding has stagnated over the past decade, 'the refugee population has continued to grow while poverty and vulnerabilities have skyrocketed' (Lazzarini, 2021).
-UNRWA is the sole agency responsible for assisting Palestinian refugees and ensuring the long-term financial security of the agency is essential as the need for its services grow.
+As donor funding has stagnated over the past decade, 'the refugee population has continued to grow while poverty and vulnerabilities have skyrocketed'.